daspn/private-actions-checkout/README.md

 ### Inputs

-* `actions_list` - List of private actions to checkout.
+* `actions_list` - [REQUIRED] List of private actions to checkout.
 Must be a JSON array and each entry must mutch the format owner/repo@branch
-* `checkout_base_path` - Where to checkout the custom actions
+* `checkout_base_path` - [REQUIRED] Where to checkout the custom actions
+* `ssh_private_key` - [OPTIONAL] If provided, configures the ssh-agent with the given private key.
+If not provided the code assumes that valid SSH credentials are available to the `git` executable.

 ### Example workflow